Gai Yang – Thai Grilled Chicken Recipe

 Spatchcock your chicken.
 The only thing I suggest differently is to use a kitchen sheer instead of a knife to cut off the backbone–much easier that way, trust me.

 Place your spatchcocked chicken on a large serving platter and massage the marinade paste all over that baby.
-Let chicken rest while you go take care of the fire.
-Let the fire dies down to almost ember before you place the chicken on the barbecue.
+Let the chicken rest while you go take care of the fire.
+Let the fire die down to almost ember before you place the chicken on the barbecue.
 You want to do this on a very low fire or your chicken will burn before it’s fully cooked.

 Grill the chicken, basting a few times with the remaining marinade until done.
 Serve with a chicken sauce or Jaew sauce.